Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 The combined state of the system and measurement device can be written as $\ket{\psi_t}=\alpha_t\ket{0}+\beta_t\ket{1}$.
 Under the dynamics defined by Eq.~\eqref{Eq4:key_ito_norm}, the state evolves stochastically towards either of the two attractive fixed points $\ket{0}$ or $\ket{1}$ at the poles of the Bloch sphere spanned by the two superposed pointer states.
-Since the operator $\hat{G}$ is purely real, it will not affect the phases of the coefficients $\alpha_t$ and $\beta_t$.
-The unitary contribution $\hat{H}$ to the time evolution on the other hand, causes Rabi oscillations encircling the Bloch sphere.
-These oscillations do not introduce any attractive fixed points in the quantum state evolution, nor affect the fixed points introduced by $\hat{G}$, allowing us to set $\hat{H}=0$ without loss of generality from here on.
+Since the operator $\hat{G}_t$ is purely real, it will not affect the phases of the coefficients $\alpha_t$ and $\beta_t$.
+The unitary contribution $\hat{H}_t$ to the time evolution on the other hand, causes Rabi oscillations encircling the Bloch sphere.
+These oscillations do not introduce any attractive fixed points in the quantum state evolution, nor affect the fixed points introduced by $\hat{G}_t$.
+With regard to the final state distribution, $\hat{H}_t$ can thus be ignored without loss of generality, while in the large-$\mathcal{N}$ limit (strong $\hat{G}_t$) or for cases with $[\hat{H}_t,\hat{G}_t]=0$, it can be ignored altogether.
+We therefore set $\hat{H}_t=0$ from here on.
 In that case, the time evolution does not affect the total or relative phase of the state coefficients, and again without loss of generality, we may consider $\alpha_t$ and $\beta_t$ to be real for all time~\cite{Mertens_PRA_21,Mertens22}.

 Using the normalization prescription of Sec.~\ref{sec:3A}, i.e. $\hat{\mathcal{G}}_t=\hat{G}_t-\langle\hat{G}\rangle_t$, we obtain the generator for norm-preserving SUV dynamics appearing in Eq.~\eqref{Eq:ito_normalized}: